peterdsharpe/NeuralFoil/README.md

 -----

-NeuralFoil is a small Python/NumPy tool for rapid aerodynamics analysis of airfoils, similar to [XFoil](https://web.mit.edu/drela/Public/web/xfoil/).
-It is also a small subset of the larger [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox) package, but it is offered here as a standalone.
+NeuralFoil is a tool for rapid aerodynamics analysis of airfoils, similar to [XFoil](https://web.mit.edu/drela/Public/web/xfoil/).
 Under the hood, NeuralFoil consists of physics-informed neural networks trained on [tens of millions of XFoil runs](#geometry-parameterization-and-training-data).

-NeuralFoil aims to be lightweight, with [minimal dependencies](#dependencies-question) and a [tight, efficient code-base](./neuralfoil).
+NeuralFoil is available here as a pure Python+NumPy standalone, but it is [available within AeroSandbox](#extended-features-transonics-post-stall-control-surface-deflections) which provides many more advanced features.
+With the AeroSandbox extension, **you can get viscous, compressible airfoil aerodynamics for (nearly) any airfoil, with control surface deflections, at $360^\circ$ angle of attack, at any Reynolds number, nearly instantly** (~5 milliseconds).
+And, it's guaranteed to return an answer (no non-convergence issues), it's vectorized, and it's $C^1$-continuous (all extremely useful for gradient-based optimization).

 NeuralFoil is ~10x faster than XFoil for a single analysis, and ~1000x faster for multipoint analysis, all with [minimal loss in accuracy compared to XFoil](#performance).
 Thanks to the wide variety of training data and the embedding of several physics-based invariants, [this accuracy is seen even on out-of-sample airfoils](#performance) (i.e., airfoils it wasn't trained on).
 It also has [many nice features](#xfoil-benefit-question) (e.g., smoothness, vectorization, all in Python/NumPy) that make it much easier to use.

+ NeuralFoil aims to be lightweight, with [minimal dependencies](#dependencies-question) and a [tight, efficient, and easily-understood code-base](./neuralfoil) (less than 500 lines of user-facing code).
 ```
 pip install neuralfoil
 ```